jaxx0rr/TrackSwitcher/README.md

 #### Step 1e: Open the firmware
 - Open `TrackSwitcher_v2.ino` in Arduino IDE
-- Verify that no errors appear before compiling
-- if there are any just use CHATGPT to find out why

 ### Step 2: Set WiFi credentials
 You must edit these lines before compiling: